-Music poems from famous poets and best music poems to feel good.
-Most beautiful music poems ever written.
-Read all poems for music.
+Music poems from famous poets and best beautiful poems to feel good.
+Best music poems ever written.
+Read all poems about music.

 I am in need of music that would flow

 I have a friend who still believes in heaven.

 Not a stupid person, yet with all she knows, she literally talks to God.